Results of the ACT

 When are ACT Test Results Declared?

 Appearing for ACT requires careful planning and preparation; this is a process that we all are aware of.
-Taking the ACT is followed by the declaration of the eagerly awaited ACT test result.
+After the test is taken,the declaration of the eagerly awaited test result is done.
 The results of any test have got their own importance as they reflect how much preparation and hard work one has done.
-Similarly, ACT test result opens the door of opportunities for the candidates which can be in the form of better education offers by getting selected to different colleges.
+Similarly, this test result opens the door of opportunities for the candidates which can be in the form of better education offers by getting selected to different colleges.

 When are ACT Test Results Declared?

-The ACT test is conducted six times in a year and the ACT test result can be viewed online through your student web account within two and a half weeks of taking the test using the link: https://services.actstudent.org/OA_HTML/actibeCAcdLogin.jsp.
-This ACT test result declaration date is common for both national as well as international test dates.
-If the ACT test result is not available for viewing on the allotted date, you should not lose heart.
-You need to keep checking it weekly, especially on Wednesday and Friday as on these days updates are made regarding ACT scores.
-The declaration schedule of ACT test result may change due to some reasons like, the answer scripts didn't reach in time, the test was rescheduled, irregularities in the test center on the test day etc. In case of any doubts regarding ACT test result you can visit the link http://actstudent.org/scores/index.html.
+The test is conducted six times in a year and the results can be viewed online through your student web account within two and a half weeks of taking the test using the link: https://services.actstudent.org/OA_HTML/actibeCAcdLogin.jsp.
+The date on which the results are declared is common for both national as well as international test dates.
+If the test result is not available for viewing on the allotted date, you should not lose heart.
+You need to keep checking it weekly, especially on Wednesday and Friday as on these days updates are made regarding the scores.
+The declaration schedule of the test result may change due to some reasons like, the answer scripts didn't reach in time, the test was rescheduled, irregularities in the test center on the test day etc. In case of any doubts regarding the test result you can visit the link http://actstudent.org/scores/index.html.

 The ACT Test Result

-ACT test contains two parts the Writing and No Writing part.
-If you have taken ACT plus Writing, then the ACT test result of the multiple choices section is declared first followed by the ACT test result of the Writing part.
-Usually there is a two weeks gap between the declarations of the two results.
+ACT contains two parts, the Writing and Non Writing part.
+If you have taken ACT plus Writing, then the test result of the multiple choices section is declared first followed by that of the Writing part.
+Usually there is a two weeks gap between the declaration of the two results.
 The complete score details in the form of a score report are available for viewing within 3-8 weeks of appearing for the test.
 This score report is made official only after the scores of all your test sections are available.
 After the scores are declared you can request a copy of the score report for your personal use or for sending it to the different institutions or for availing a scholarship.
 More information regarding scholarships can be viewed at the link: http://www.actstudent.org/finaid/scholarships.html.